 Tips for Decorating a Nursery on a Budget

-Between conversations about “modern heirloom nurseries” and the “Rolls-Royce of strollers,” it’s very easy to get caught up into spending a fortune on nursery décor.
+Between conversations about “modern heirloom nurseries” and the “Rolls-Royce of strollers,” it’s effortless to get caught up into spending a fortune on nursery décor.
 Let’s not forget that this room will likely be redecorated after two or three years, so while you want to achieve the snug heavenly nursery look that makes everyone ooh and aah, there are a few tricks to keep in mind to keep your budget in check when it comes to nursery decoration.
 Here are some tips for decorating a nursery on a budget.

 Minimal Crib Bedding

 It might be tempting to decorate your baby’s crib with a cloud-like array of pillows and plush toys.
 But you really only need one of each.
 Stick to pretty patterned bedding and minimal styling.

 Don’t splurge on a crib.
 Designer cribs are a thing, and they will cost you.
 Luckily there are tons of really well-designed, affordable options out there.
 Before you go shedding thousands on a crib, shop around for budget alternatives.
 And look for three-in-one convertible options that will transform into a toddler bed when the time comes.

 Skip the Changing Table

 While a place to change your little wiggle monster is a must-have, a changing table is definitely not.
 Changing tables quickly outgrow their usefulness – if used at all.
 Most babies bunk in with mom and dad for the first couple of months anyway, and once your baby can roll, you’ll likely feel more comfortable changing them on the floor.